kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 - Added a deterministic offline fallback (`LocalTranslateProvider`) so Translate can be exercised without any API key, and added unit coverage.
 - Ran `./ninja check` successfully after changes.

+### 2025-12-18 — Codex

+- Replaced comma-separated deck input with a proper deck picker: added a `conversation:decks` bridge command and a multi-select UI in the conversation page.
+- Ran `./ninja check` successfully after UI changes.

 ## Open Issues

 - [ ] Decide on default local dictionary source and licensing (offline-first, redistributable).